 - In addition, the mobile core is designed to reduce the stresses between the implant and adjacent bone, eliminating the more invasive fixation features found in other cervical disc replacement devices.

-- Mobi-C provides bone sparing fixation without chisel cuts into the small vertebral bodies of the cervical spine.
+- Mobi-C provides bone sparing fixation without requiring Physicians to chisel cut into the small vertebral bodies of the cervical spine.
 Competitor’s discs achieve their fixation by drilling keel cuts or screw holes into the bone, which can prevent safe implantation at two levels.